 Stay Warm!
 Joy

 I love snow.
 And I love winter, especially if there is lots of snow.
 That makes this my lucky winter- lots of snow and lots and lots of cold!
 I am ready.
 I have stocked up on the toe warmers and hand warmers, the fleece hats and gloves, scarves and furry boots.
 And in the grocery store last week I stocked my pantry with supplies for warming, nourishing winter foods.
 The usual beef stews and vegetable soups are great, but what I crave is the salty garlic and ginger of Asian food.
 I stir fry lo mein noodles and toss them with whatever vegetables I have in the fridge, usually broccoli and peppers and some winter greens.
 It is so delicious and even a little healthy, pasta and all.
+Anyway, if health-related blogs interests you, check out ASH Clinical News‘s website if you have time.
+There’s a lot of informative readings there everyday.
 Once I have my bowl of noodles, I am happy to snuggle up on the couch and enjoy the view!

 If you are not up to all that cooking, just make yourself a hot toddy, or some coffee spiked with kahlua and capped with whipped cream.
 Then stay warm and dream about spring.